-One of the best ways to increase the profits from your eCommerce business in 2021 is to improve your inventory management.
-Even if you think you’ve got a good system for inventory management, a few tweaks could take your process and profits to a higher level.
+One of the best ways to increase the profits from your eCommerce business in 2023 is to improve your inventory management.
+Even if you think you’ve got a good inventory management process, a few tweaks could take your profits to a higher level.
 If you could predict the timing and amount of your future sales with 100% accuracy, managing your inventory would be a breeze.

 What is inventory management?